hartwigmedical/pipeline5/README.md

 Other arguments may be desirable or this list may have changed by the time you read this; run the application with the `-help` argument to see a full list.

-### 3.3 Troubleshooting and Bug Reports
+### 3.6 Troubleshooting and Bug Reports

 Having discussed the output and runtime buckets and invocation options, it is now possible to provide some general troubleshooting and escalation procedures.
-Pulling together the threads from earlier, if something goes wrong with a run:
+If something goes wrong with a run:

 - The pipeline log in the top level of the output bucket will contain information on the versions of the various components that are in use, the success/failure status of each of the stages in the run, and any exceptions that may have occurred on the